Keyboard shortcuts

 mut commands: Commands,

-map_query: Query<Entity, With<TiledMapMarker>>,
+map_query: Query<Entity, With<TiledMap>>,

 ) {

-// Iterate over entities with a TiledMapMarker component
+// Iterate over all map entities

 for map in map_query.iter() {